SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/alrecipes.md

 ## Generic docassemble recipes

-These examples are created to handle sencarios that are currently unavailable in the docassemble recipes.
-For example, recipe **Multiuser signatures - require login** differs from the docassemble original recipe in that it lets one party preview a form filled with the other party’s input; recipe **Web Data Extraction** shows you how to extract a piece of data from an external web, then display it in your own interview.
+These examples are created to handle scenarios that are currently unavailable in the docassemble recipes.
+For example, recipe **Multi-user signatures - require login** differs from the docassemble original recipe in that it lets one party preview a form filled with the other party’s input; recipe **Web Data Extraction** shows you how to extract a piece of data from an external web, then display it in your own interview.

 ## AssemblyLine examples

 These recipes are ready to be inserted into your interview.
-You can access them either from the live demo page, or more convienently from your Playground's **Example blocks** area.
+You can access them either from the live demo page, or more conveniently from your Playground's **Example blocks** area.

 ![Example blocks](../assets/alrecipes-examples.png)